aleandros/what_now/README.md

 You can also use the options *--dir, -d*, in order to specify the directory in which todos are going to be looked for, and *--ext -e* for checking only certain file extension (without prepending the '.', this means, call *--ext rb* instead of *--ext .rb*).
+You can optionally ignore casing for your *TODO* comments, in which case you may pass the option *--ignorecase, -i*.